 Keep your cash, credit cards and passport in the room safe when they are not on your person.

 While in any country that you can’t read the language … and you are using your charge card to get the best currency rate … write on the charge slip right away the amount, items, date, and place of purchase so YOU can read it when the statement comes at the end of the month.
 Makes for a lot easier bookkeeping.

-When you leave a tip for housekeeping or room steward leave a small note.
-(You could even take a package of thank you notes or post it notes and leave the cash with a thank you.)
+When you leave a tip for housekeeping or room steward leave a small note. ( I take a package of thank you notes and post it notes and leave the cash with a thank you.)